Qonfused/OCE-Build/docs/schema.md

 **Failsafe**: `false`

 **Description**: Replaces the Apple Framebuffer Info protocol with a builtin version.
-This may be used to override framebuffer information on VMs and legacy Macs to improve compatibility with legacy EfiBoot such as the one in macOS 10.4.
+This may be used to override framebuffer information on VMs and legacy Macs to improve compatibility with legacy EfiBoot such as the one in Mac OS X 10.4.

 *Note*: The current implementation of this property results in it only being active when GOP is available (it is always equivalent to `false` otherwise).